elixir-lang/elixir/lib/elixir/pages/getting-started/module-attributes.md

 end
 ```

-The function above will be called at compilation time and its *return value*, not the function call itself, is what will be substituted in for the attribute.
+The module attribute is defined at compilation time and its *return value*, not the function call itself, is what will be substituted in for the attribute.
 So the above will effectively compile to this:

 ```elixir
 defmodule MyApp.Status do